PA-VAD: Diffusion-Based Pseudo-Only Video Anomaly Detection via Domain-Aligned Memory Updates: Introduction

+Ensuring public safety and order has driven extensive research on video anomaly detection (VAD) in computer vision.
+VAD aims to identify abnormal events such as assaults, traffic accidents, and theft in surveillance videos.
+Prior works span two main families: (i) unsupervised VAD (UVAD), which trains only on normal data~\cite{ren2015unsupervised,liu2018future,yu2022deep,liu2021hybrid,zaheer2022generative,sun2023lefr,sun2023hsc,zhang2024mgstrl,Delic_2025_ICCV}; (ii) weakly supervised VAD (WVAD), which relies on normal and abnormal videos with video-level labels~\cite{sultani2018real,cho2023cmrl,wu2024vadclip,zhang2023exploiting,URDMU_zh,zhong2019graph,lv2023unbiased,tian2021weakly,Ye2025VERA,Du_2024_CVPR,Zhang2025HolmesVAU,wu2020not}.
 Despite rapid progress, deployment remains challenging.
 UVAD methods can be brittle under distribution shift and label noise, whereas WVAD approaches typically assume access to substantial real abnormal footage, which is costly and often constrained by safety, privacy, or rarity.
 A complementary direction synthesizes pseudo anomalies to ease data scarcity~\cite{gvvad2025,Rai_2024_CVPRW_VAND}.
 Yet, in most cases the synthesized clips supplement rather than replace real anomalies, and the synthesis is driven by rule-based edits or narrow generative priors, so the reliance on real abnormal data is reduced but not removed.

 \textbf{Our approach.} We introduce \textbf{PA-VAD}, a generation-driven framework that learns an anomaly detector from pseudo-anomalous videos synthesized from a small set of real normal images.
-Training uses no real abnormal videos, while evaluation follows the conventional weakly supervised splits.
+Training uses no real abnormal videos, while evaluation follows the standard benchmark splits and protocols.
 Unlike prior pseudo-anomaly works that mainly supplement real anomalies and rely on heuristic edits or narrow generators, our synthesis pipeline is designed to replace real anomalies: we select class-relevant seed images with CLIP and perform VLM-based prompt rewriting before driving a video diffusion model, which improves fidelity and scene consistency without manual prompt search.

-To address deployment barriers on the learning side—robustness under shift and MIL bias caused by inflated feature magnitudes in synthesized clips—we introduce a Domain-Aligned Regularized Module (DARM) that combines (i) domain adaptation between real Normal and pseudo-Normal streams and (ii) usage-aware slot updates.
-This design reduces covariate shift, curbs magnitude-driven bias, stabilizes training, and yields stronger discrimination.
+When training solely on diffusion-synthesized pseudo anomalies without any real abnormal videos, a naïve detector can become biased; we discover that synthesis artifacts (e.g., exaggerated motions, physical implausibility, and temporal inconsistency) often yield abnormally large feature norms---a spatiotemporal magnitude bias---that skews learning toward magnitude cues.
+To counter this pseudo-induced bias, we introduce the Domain-Aligned Regularized Module (DARM), combining domain alignment between real Normal and pseudo-Normal streams with usage-aware memory updates to suppress magnitude-driven bias and stabilize learning for stronger anomaly discrimination.